Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Sharkcrome.

 ufo 141:
-- By JustHyperCL.
+- By AsRenCL.
 - Collab with AlexisDrawz.

 ufo 142:
 - By Drian114.

 ufo 143:
-- By JustHyperCL.
+- By AsRenCL.
 - Inspired by Exeteric's cube 0.

 ufo 144: